dumlutimuralp/antrea-packet-walks/part_b/README.md

 0 0 0 0 | 0 0 0 1   0 0 0 0 |  0 0 0 0   0 0 0 0 | 0 0 0 0
 </code></pre>

 So bit 16 must be "1", and that is being verified in "reg0".
-The first four bits on the left hand side is not worth to mention hence the desiredvalue and actual value are both shown as "0x10000".
+The first four bits on the left hand side is not worth to mention hence the desired value and actual value are both shown as "0x10000".

 ## 4.8 IPTables